RubenNijhuis/Mini-Ray-Tracer/README.md

 ```
 📁 Folder name
   - File with that same folder name (this is the module entry point)
   - ...supporting files
-	- Potential README explaining the setup
+  - Potential README explaining the setup and usage
 ```

 ## Command list